Family history isn’t just for old people, you can do it, too!

 If you don’t have one please set one up with a tree or find another activity for that day.

 Self-Assessment and Save Your Story

-Start a journal today for this specific experiment in October.
-Record your thoughts daily as you complete each challenge, and maybe add a few sentences as to what occurred that day that you feel are important to write down.
+Start a journal today to record your experience the next 21 days.
+Record your thoughts as you complete each challenge, and maybe add a few sentences as to what occurred that day that you feel are important to write down.